solangegueiros/rsk-tutorials/en/truffle/setup-truffle-oz.md

 # Create a wallet

-To use testnet, we need tR-BTC and an address to store them.
+To use testnet, we need tRBTC and an address to store them.
 The best way is to create a wallet from a mnemonic, using the pattern defined at [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 There are a few ways to do this.